 In 2023, the City formed a Stakeholder Reference Group (SRG) made up of business owners, property owners, and nearby residents.
 Their input was central in identifying key issues, opportunities, and a vision that informed the draft Master Plan.

-Now, in 2025, we have reached the final stage of engagement.
-This is your chance to review the draft Master Plan – including the proposed vision, focus areas, and priority actions – and provide feedback before it is finalised and presented to Council.
+In 2025, we reached the final stage of engagement, which provided a chance to review the draft Master Plan – including the proposed vision, focus areas, and priority actions – and provide feedback before it is finalised and presented to Council.

 We collect basic demographic details (such as suburb, gender, and age) to help ensure feedback reflects the diversity of the Myaree community.
 Your personal information will remain confidential and will never be shared publicly or with third parties.